-Have you been wanting to invest your money but haven’t been sure how to go about it?
 There may be a simpler, easier way to do it for those who those who want to invest but don’t know where to start or think it is too difficult for them.
-That answer may be Betterment.
-Follow along in our review…

 What is Betterment?

-Betterment is an easy way for people to start investing in stocks and bonds.
 Too many people out there are intimidated with all of the choices they could make — What funds?
 What stocks?
 What Indexes?
 Where?
 How do I start?
 What are the fees?– It gets to be that a person is stuck in paralysis analysis and they end up not investing at all!

-Betterment makes those choices easier.
-They have two baskets of funds you can invest in: Stocks and Treasury Bonds.
-Pretty simple, huh?
+They have two baskets of funds you can invest in: Stocks and Bonds.

-The other big choices are how much to invest and what allocation to pick (how much in stocks versus Treasury bonds).
+The other big choices are how much to invest and what allocation to pick (how much in stocks versus bonds).
 The site has tools to help you decide on your allocation and can show you how others in your demographic have invested.

 Why Betterment?